analogdevicesinc/ai8x-training/README.md

   * Kernel sizes must be 1×1 or 3×3.
   * Padding can be 0, 1, or 2.
   * Stride is fixed to 1.
+Pooling, including 1×1, can be used to achieve a stride other than 1.

 * `Conv1d`:

   * Kernel sizes must be 1 through 9.
   * Padding can be 0, 1, or 2.
   * Stride is fixed to 1.
+Pooling, including 1, can be used to achieve a stride other than 1.

 * `ConvTranspose2d`: